MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/smclib/ns-smclib-_smartcard_extension.md

 ### -field IoRequest.ReplyBufferLength

 Indicates the number of bytes of the data that are returned by the I/O request.

-### -field Version

-Indicates the version of this structure.

-### -field VendorAttr

-Contains information that identifies the reader driver, such as the vendor name, unit number, and serial number.

-### -field ReaderFunction

-A pointer to an array of callback functions for readers.

-### -field CardCapabilities

-Contains capabilities of the inserted smart card.

-### -field LastError

-Not used.

 ### -field MajorIoControlCode